Debt Market: Meaning

 Companies often rely on debt instruments to finance their projects, expansion, or growth.
 Raising money through equity is always not a feasible option; in such a situation, the companies go for Debt Market securities.

 Banks and Financial Institutions

-Banks and Financial Institutions flourish on deposits and lending business.
-Debt Market instruments give Banks and Financial Institutions, an opportunity to raise funds for lending.
-These institutions and banks accept deposits from the public at large at a lower interest rate and thereafter lends money to the borrowers at a higher rate.
+Banks and Financial Institutions flourish on the deposits and lending business.
+Debt Market instruments give Banks and Financial Institutions an opportunity to raise funds for lending.
+These institutions and banks accept deposits from the public at large at a lower interest rate and, after that, lend money to the borrowers at a higher rate.

 State and/or Central Government

 The State and/or Central Government raises money through Debt Market instruments to execute its various infrastructural projects and welfare programs.
 Sometimes the government does not have enough funds even after considering all taxes, income, and other incomes.
 In such a situation, the government raises funds through the general public.
 The infrastructural projects once start functioning, they repay the government, and the same funds are given back as returns and redemptions to investors.